 How to Deal with Cat Poop in Your Garden

 Without going into too many details and turning this into a science lesson, cat poop contains Toxoplasma Gondii, which can cause Toxoplasmosis which just so happens to be one of the most common parasitic infections to affect humans.
 That’s why it’s vital that you remove any signs of cat poop from your garden as soon as possible.
-This is especially important if you have other pets or children or may not know better when playing in the garden.
+This is especially important if you have other pets or children who may not know better when playing in the garden.

 So when it comes to removing any remaining cat poop from your garden there are a few rules you ought to stick to: